Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 ## Ready to unlock your genomic insights?

 <p>If you would like to discuss your experimental design and data goals, please submit an inquiry on the page

-<a href="https://sc-bioinformatics-consulting.netlify.app/" target="_blank">Let's Get Started</a>.
+<a href="https://sc-bioinformatics-consulting.netlify.app/" target="_blank">Let’s Turn Your Data Into Discovery</a>.
 </p>